frantzalexander/California-Housing-Repo/README.md

 - A linear regression model was not the correct model for this dataset.
 - The house price distribution was bimodal.
-- This indicates that the model would be influenced by two groups with different characteristics.
+- This indicates that the target feature consists of two groups with different characteristics.

 ## Process
 ```mermaid